Pylons/pyramid/docs/glossary.rst

      is in use.

    physical root
      The object returned by the application :term:`root factory`.
-Unlike the the :term:`virtual root` of a request, it is not impacted by :ref:`vhosting_chapter`: it will always be the actual object returned by the root factory, never a subobject.
+     Unlike the :term:`virtual root` of a request, it is not impacted by :ref:`vhosting_chapter`: it will always be the actual object returned by the root factory, never a subobject.